TylerLu/Developer-Finder/README.md

      Use the client id and secret of the LinkedIn OAuth app.

+   * Twilio Acount SID & Auth Token & From Phone Number.

+     Use the values you got form you Twilio account.

    * Database Admin Login Name:

      It cannot be 'azure_superuser', 'admin', 'administrator', 'root', 'guest' or 'public'.